-Plants of the World Online by Kew lists 94 species in the Tropaeolum genus (as of 2-27-21 when I last updated this page).
+As of 1-16-23 when this page was last updated, Plants of the World Online lists 94 species in the Tropaeolum genus.
 It is a member of the plant family Tropaeolaceae with only one genus.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Although Tropaeolum majus came from Peru, reports indicate it does not grow in the wild and is only found as cultivated plants.
 The species is possibly a hybrid between Tropaeolum ferreyrae and Tropaeolum minor.
 Nasturtiums have become naturalized in several parts of the world where the climate is ideal for them.